Another Day, Another Director

 Getting back to Star Wars itself, Luke Skywalker was now a full-fledged knight of the Jedi realm, and equipped with a new light saber (including several upgrades) as the symbol of his power over earthy matters.
 The technologically inferior and seemingly incapable Ewoks — those little cuddly-bear types with twitchy personalities and hair-trigger tempers — along with metallic androids C-3PO and R2-D2, contribute, fight back, and eventually win the day for the Rebel Alliance.
 Three cheers for that!!!

-Soon, our young hero Skywalker will discover that he has his own personal challenges to face, and against the far greater strength of the Emperor himself, that traditional black-hooded bogeyman — a latter-day Grim Reaper, but without the sickle.
+Soon, our young hero Skywalker will discover that he has his own personal challenges to face, and against the far greater might of the Emperor himself, that traditional black-hooded bogeyman — a latter-day Grim Reaper, but without the sickle.

 (End of Part Two)